omnidotdev/template-elysia/README.md

 bun install
 ```

-Setup the database (only required once, to create the database):
+Set up the database (only required once, to create the database):

 ```sh
 bun db:setup